technomancy/bussard/doc/map.md

     map = function() ship.editor.open(nil, "*map*") ship:activate_mode("map") end
     bind("flight", "alt-m", map)

-It's recommended to place this in the "src.map" file and add this to "src.config" at the bottom:
+It's recommended to place this in a new file called "src.map" and add this to the mail "src.config" file at the bottom:

     dofile("src.map")